SapphicMoe/sapphic.moe/.github/ISSUE_TEMPLATE/parallel-program-request.md

 ---
-name: Custom issue template
+name: Parallel Program Request
 about: I have the Parallel Program emblem and I would like to get added to the Parallel Program List.
-title: ''
+title: Parallel Program Request
 labels: ''
 assignees: ''